Cholesterol is a vital component of our cells, which is why our body makes all that we need.

 According to William C. Roberts, editor in chief of the American Journal of Cardiology, the only critical risk factor for atherosclerotic plaque buildup is cholesterol, specifically elevated LDL cholesterol in our blood.
 To drastically reduce LDL cholesterol levels, it appears we need to drastically reduce our intake of trans fat, which comes from processed foods and naturally from meat and dairy; saturated fat, found mainly in animal products and junk foods; and, playing a lesser role, dietary cholesterol, found exclusively in animal-derived foods, especially eggs.

 Notice the pattern?
-The three boosters of bad cholesterol—the number-one risk factor for our number-one killer—all stem from eating processed foods and animal products.
+The three boosters of bad cholesterol—a leading risk factor for our number-one killer—all stem from eating processed foods and animal products.
 This likely explains why populations living on traditional diets revolving around whole plant foods have largely remained free from the epidemic of heart disease.

 All Videos for Cholesterol